Gov. Hutchinson speaks in NWA about tornado damage - NewsBreak

 Gov. Hutchinson speaks in NWA about tornado damage

-SPRINGDALE, Ark. ( KNWA/KFTA ) — Arkansas Governor Asa Hutchinson visited Springdale Thursday morning, more than a week after an early morning tornado caused significant damage in the area.
+SPRINGDALE, Ark. ( KNWA/KFTA ) — Governor Asa Hutchinson visited Springdale on April 7, eight days after an early morning tornado caused significant damage in the area.

 The governor toured some of the damage and spoke briefly at Nilfisk shortly after 10 a.m.
-He announced that the Small Business Administration will be “on the ground” in the area on April 12 to help measure damages and provide assistance.Gov.
-Hutchinson: ‘Significant damage and injuries’ in Springdale, search and rescue teams responding
+He announced that the small business administration will be “on the ground” in the area on April 12 to help measure damages and provide assistance.Springdale teacher helps family whose home was destroyed by tornado

 What we are trying to do today is to see the measure of harm and damage because we have to do an assessment from a state level to see if we can provide individual assistance [and] to see what kind of public assistance might be available.
 In talking to the mayor, I’m just so proud of them because they’re really handling the response very effectively.
 I assured him, if there is anything the state can provide, we want to be able to do that.Gov.
 Asa Hutchinson

-The tornado caused a great deal of destruction in northwest Arkansas.
-The George Elementary School gymnasium was destroyed by the tornado, which also left at least seven people injured.Springdale elementary school gym destroyed in tornado At least seven injured after storms in Springdale

-The National Weather Service originally classified the tornado as an EF-2 rated storm before upgrading it to an EF-3 .Copyright 2022 Nexstar Media Inc. All rights reserved.
+You can watch his comments on the KNWA Facebook page.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0